Vrangz/player-management/README.md

 The application doesn't allow to create a user, but there's one already created `krzysztofszulcjr`.

 The server will be accessible on localhost at 8080 port.
 Check out [the swagger](http://localhost:8080/api/v1/swagger) to learn more about the API.
+Some endpoints require basic authentication, so use `username` and `password` as credentials to authenticate.

 ### Examples